 We have two types of courses for beginners: a full 3-day course and a basic 2-day course.
 We recommend you to take the full 3-day course, but for clients who don’t have enough days planned for their vacation, a 2-day course is also an option as a start in this sport.

-Usually, our kiteboarding lessons are dictated in periods of 3 hours per day, which can be taken during the morning or afternoon, depending on availability and weather conditions.
+The courses are given in sessions of 3 hours daily, which can be done in the morning or the afternoon, depending on the availability and weather conditions.

-The Complete course goes on to focusing on achieving the correct position while on the board and learning how to navigate in the desired direction.
-This is the most popular option for new students since it allows a greater level of independence by the end of the lesson.
+From this point, the full course focuses on achieving the right position on the board and learning to ride in the desired direction.
+This option is the most chosen by new students, since it allows for a greater level of autonomy at the end of the course.

 Kiteboarding School Playa del Carmen and Cancun

 With us you you will learn kiteboarding safely, under the supervision of our professional instructors and with the use of last generation gear.